yakomoga/TrendingQs/README.md

 ### Dependencies

 - Run `npm install` in project directory.
 This will install server-related dependencies such as `express`.
 - `cd client` and run `npm install`.
 This will install client dependencies (React).
 Also you need to run `npm install twit` to install the Twitter library for the Twitter API calls.
+Also you need to run `npm install react-bootstrap bootstrap` and `npm install styled-components` for some elements that I've used in the fromt end.

 ### Database Prep

 - Access the MySQL interface in your terminal by running `mysql -u root -p`
-- Create a new database called TrendingQs: `create database TrendingQs`
+- Create a new database called TrendingQs: `create database trending`
 - Add a `.env` file to the main folder of this repository containing the MySQL authentication information for MySQL user.
 For example:

 ```bash